Prevention watch

 The report on the future delivery of public services by the commission chaired by Dr Campbell Christie was published on 29 June 2011.
 The main recommendations relating to prevention were in Chapter 6, titled ‘Prioritising prevention, reducing inequalities and promoting equality’.
 The full report can be found here.

 The report advocated for a substantial shift from dealing with the consequences of social problems to preventing them from arising in the first place.
-It argued that as well as leading to better long-term outcomes, a more preventative agenda should also reduce the overall cost of public services through avoiding more severe problems and higher costs later on.
+It argued that as well as leading to better long-term outcomes, a more preventative agenda should also reduce the overall cost of public services by avoiding more severe problems and higher costs later on.

 In 2011, when the Christie Commission was putting forward its recommendations, Scotland had few options for raising revenue from devolved taxation powers, and the report therefore focused on options for shifting resources available to the Scottish Government (from UKG through the Barnett Formula).
 In 2024, there are now more devolved powers available to the Scottish Government, including on taxation, which opens up new options for delivering prevention action.
 The Commission was working during a time of declining budgets and recognised that reallocating monies was no easy matter.
 However, the report stated that there is: